 Cataracts will not go away on their own and eventually may require surgery to restore your vision to normal.
 However, cataract surgeries are the most commonly performed procedure in the world and have a high success rate with few complications.

-When considering cataract surgery, there are two main options to consider: traditional and laser-assisted.
+When considering cataract surgery, there are two techniques to consider: traditional and laser-assisted.
 Traditional cataract surgery uses a manual device to gain access and remove the cataract, while laser-assisted surgery uses a highly sophisticated precise laser for the same procedure.

-Cataract surgery occurs in three steps: access, removal and replacement.
-There are a few things you need to think about when considering cataract surgery:
+Cataract surgery occurs in three steps: access the lens, removal of the lens, and replacement of the lens.
+There are a few things your doctor will take into consideration when evaluating you as a candidate for cataract surgery: